marjiasdk/SQL-Database-Insertion/README.md

 * MySQL database

 ## License
-This project is licensed under the MIT License.
+This repository is licensed under the MIT License.
+See the LICENSE file for more information.